-Have you taken steps to integrate social-emotional learning into your school or classroom?
+Have you taken steps to integrate social-emotional learning into your classroom or school?
 If you haven't, data shows you may want to consider doing so.

 We dove into data from the 5th Annual Educator Confidence Report—published by HMH in collaboration with YouGov—as well as other studies and meta-analyses, and broke down the importance of social-emotional learning in schools below.

-To start, the Collaborative for Academic, Social, and Emotional Learning (CASEL) defines social-emotional learning as:
+To start, the Collaborative for Academic, Social, and Emotional Learning (CASEL) defines social-emotional learning in education as:

 The process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.